matsengrp/phippery/docs/examples.rst

 Now, let's lets take a quick
 look at the results from the Pan-CoV example dataset that was run.
-By default, the pipeline runs the Pan-CoV example data, and writes the results out to a directory *results*.
+By default, the pipeline runs the Pan-CoV example data, and writes the results out to a directory, "*results/*".
+The pickled binary `xarray <https://xarray-contrib.github.io/xarray-tutorial/scipy-tutorial/01_datastructures_and_io.html>`_ object is output by default as it is the primary data structure for using the :ref:`Python CLI <sec_cli_intro>`.
+Additionally, we specified that a tall style data ("data-tall.csv"), as well as a collection of wide style data matrices be output.
+Let's take a quick look.

 ::